 With no breadwinners, this family’s financial situation became very dire.
 All but Chen Meng have now checked out of hospital so they can concentrate their resources on her care.
 Despite help from relatives and friends, Chen Meng’s continuing treatment costs cannot be met.
 She is fighting hard and has made great progress, gaining muscle control and slowly starting to walk.
 It would be wonderful to send brave Chen Meng home to a healthy future with her loving family.

-Milo This stoic, serious little fellow is newly arrived at a local orphanage and is 14 months old.
+Milo This stoic, serious little fellow was newly arrived at a local orphanage at 14 months old.
 His heart has very complicated defects.
 He is also awaiting his second procedure to help his heart function and to protect his lungs from pulmonary hypertension.

 Milo has been through so much already and he will still need more surgery once he is adopted.
 We would love to bring a smile to his face by helping him to find a forever family once this surgery is completed, to give him hope to match his courage.